What Is an Appraisal?

-A home purchase can be the largest transaction many may ever make.
-Whether it's a primary residence, a second vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple people working in concert to make it all happen.
+A home purchase is the most important financial decision many people might ever consider.
+Whether it's where you raise your family, a second vacation property or an investment, the purchase of real property is an involved transaction that requires multiple people working in concert to pull it all off.

-Most of the participants are very familiar.
-The real estate agent is the most known face in the exchange.
-Then, the mortgage company provides the money necessary to finance the deal.
-And ensuring all requirements of the transaction are completed and that a clear title transfers from the seller to the buyer is the title company.
+You're likely to be familiar with the parties taking part in the transaction.
+The most known face in the transaction is the real estate agent.
+Next, the mortgage company provides the financial capital necessary to finance the transaction.
+The title company sees to it that all areas of the sale are completed and that a clear title transfers to the buyer from the seller.

-So, who makes sure the value of the real estate is in line with the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A licensed, certified, professional appraiser from Mountain High Appraisals, LLC will ensure, you as an interested party, are informed.
+So, what party is responsible for making sure the property is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Mountain High Appraisals will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our duty to first complete a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+Our first duty at Mountain High Appraisals is to inspect the property to ascertain its true status.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Back at the office, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Appraisers become very familiar with the neighborhoods in which they work.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the home being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers become very familiar with the communities in which they appraise.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Denver and Denver, Mountain High Appraisals, LLC can't be beat.
-This approach to value is usually given the most weight when an appraisal is for a real estate purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to putting a value on features of homes in Denver and Denver, Mountain High Appraisals can't be beat.
+The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes used when a neighborhood has a measurable number of rental properties.
-In this case, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to derive the current value.
+A third way of valuing a house is sometimes used when a neighborhood has a measurable number of renter occupied properties.
+In this scenario, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to give an indicator of the current value.

 The Bottom Line